Adam Barry: Personal life

-Barry dated and was engaged to Georgia Smith, a British-Canadian voice over artist, and member of the Hart wrestling family.
+Barry dated Georgia Smith, a British-Canadian voice over artist, and member of the Hart wrestling family.
 Georgia Smith is the daughter of professional wrestler Davey Boy Smith and valet Diana Hart.

 Barry is also the cousin of Katrina Hart, an English athlete who won a gold medal for England at the 2010 Commonwealth Games competing in women's 100 m T37 (athletes with cerebral palsy).
 Hart has and won multiple medals at the IPC Athletics World Championships.